hesl-seu/v2sim-wiki/usage/3_sim.md

 ## Multiple Cases Parallism
-If you want to run several simulation parallelly (which can fully utilize your CPU), you can use `gui_para.py`.
+If you want to run several simulation parallelly (which can fully utilize your CPU), you turn to "Tool" menu and select "Parallel simulator..." in the start-up window (by command `v2sim-gui` or `v2simux-gui`).
 This function is quite useful when you want to change a specific parameter to measure its implication.
 Like the following image:

 ![alt text](../imgs/10.png)